besmera/besmera.github.io/src/ccscse2018/Infrastructure.md

     * Sorting
     * Trees
 * Pedagogical research challenges us to consider using
+    * New teaching techniques on old problems
     * New tools
-    * New Frameworks
+    * New frameworks
+    * Virtualization
-* I rely heavily on virtualization for: info sec, web development
+* I rely heavily these tools for: info sec, web development
 * Others do the same: networking, operating systems

 ## The Problem